 \subsection{In-Sample Results}

-Figure (\ref{fig:cum_errors}) shows the in-sample cumulative-one-step ahead prediction errors for the proposed priors where the information set pertains to the whole in-sample period without ragged edges.
-From figure (\ref{fig:cum_errors}), it is clear that the horseshoe prior BSTS (HS-BSTS) provides the best in-sample predictions at all time periods.
-The HS-BSTS-SAVS and SSVS-BSTS initially provide similar fit, however diverge in performance around the financial crisis.
-It is striking that compared to the former two, the HS-BSTS provides very stable performance as indicated by a nearly linear increase in errors throughout the entire estimation sample.
+Figure \ref{fig:cum_errors} shows the in-sample cumulative-one-step ahead prediction errors using the proposed priors where the information set pertains to the entire estimation sample without ragged edges.
+From Figure \ref{fig:cum_errors}, it is clear that the horseshoe prior BSTS (HS-BSTS) provides the best in-sample predictions at all time periods.
+The HS-BSTS-SAVS and SSVS-BSTS initially provide similar fit, however diverge in performance around the financial and Covid-19 crises, especially the HS-SAVS-BSTS.
+It is striking that, compared to the former two, the HS-BSTS provides very stable performance as indicated by a nearly linear increase in errors even during the financial crisis and the Covid pandemic.
 It is also apparent that the SAVS algorithm is not able to retain the fit of the HS prior alone, which, as we show in the next subsection, is in contrast to the out-of-sample results. \\